Creating User-Defined Functions (UDFs) for DataFrames in Python¶

 [Row(COL1=1), Row(COL1=3), Row(COL1=0), Row(COL1=2)]

-Reading Files from a UDF¶
+Reading Files with a UDF

-As mentioned earlier, the Snowpark library uploads and executes UDFs on the server.
+The Snowpark library uploads and executes UDFs on the server.
 If your UDF needs to read data from a file, you must ensure that the file is uploaded with the UDF.

 Note